 When Are Runners Likely to Develop Hyponatremia?

-Some studies found that over 30% of runners who participate in long distance events like marathons and ironman triathlons experienced hyponatremia.
-That’s ⅓ of all the athletes tested, so you should definitely not rule yourself out if you participate in prolonged exercise.
+Some studies found that over 30% of runners who participate in long distance events like marathons and ironman triathlons have experienced hyponatremia.
+That’s ⅓ of all the athletes tested, professionals included.
+You should definitely not rule yourself out if you participate in prolonged exercise.

 What Types of Runners Are Most at Risk of Hyponatremia?

-If you are a long distance runner, especially an ultramarathoner, you are more at risk of hyponatremia than shorter distance runners because you’re spending more time sweating and therefore losing salt.
+If you are a long distance runner, especially an ultramarathoner, you are more at risk of hyponatremia than shorter distance runners.
+Simply, you’re spending more time sweating and therefore losing salt.
 It’s therefore very important that you replenish those stores.
+Ultrarunners will actually eat salt tablets (or boiled potatoes dipped in salt) to prevent the condition.
+But a little bit of salt goes a long way.
+Don’t eat salt tablets like they’re trail mix.

 Additionally, runners who may be more worried about becoming dehydrated and regularly drink more fluid (particularly without electrolytes) than they lose in sweat are also at a greater risk of hyponatremia.

-If you are a slower runner, if you have a smaller body, or if you sweat a lot (especially a salty sweat), you are also a more likely candidate to suffer from hyponatremia because you’ll spend more time sweating, you need less fluid to dilute sodium levels with a smaller body, and you’re losing more sweat (and therefore sodium), respectively.
+If you are a slower runner, if you have a smaller body, or if you sweat a lot (especially a salty sweat), you are also a more likely candidate to suffer from hyponatremia.
+You spend more time sweating, you need less fluid to dilute sodium levels with a smaller body, and you’re losing more sweat (and therefore sodium), respectively.

 What Are Common Causes for Hyponatremia?